Discover Intellij IDEA for Scala

 Note that while inspections provide quick-fixes for code that has potential problems, intentions help you apply automatic changes to code that is correct.
 To get a list of intentions applicable to the code at the caret, pressAlt+Enter.

 Code style and formatting

 IntelliJ IDEA automatically applies a code style you've configured in the Code Style settings as you edit, and in most cases you don't need to call the Reformat Code action explicitly.

 Useful formatting shortcuts:

 Note that by default, IntelliJ IDEA uses regular spaces for indents instead of tabs.
-If you have files with lots of indents, you may want to optimize their size by enabling the Use tab character option in the Java code style settings.
+If you have files with lots of indents, you may want to optimize their size by enabling the Use tab character option located in .